Remarks on Contact and Jacobi Geometry: Kirillov brackets and Kirillov manifolds

 where we require $\Lambda^{ij}=0$ and $\Lambda^{i}=0$ on $S$.

-Hamiltonian vector fields $X_{h} := \{ h, \cdot\}_{\Lambda}$ where $h \in I_{S}$ are tangent to $S$ and so form an integrable distribution.
-The corresponding foliation is known as the \emph{characteristic foliation} of $S$.
+Hamiltonian vector f\/ields $X_{f} := \{ f, \cdot\}_{\Lambda}$ where $f \in I_{S}$ are tangent to $S$ and so form an integrable distribution.
+The corresponding foliation is known as the \emph{characteristic foliation} of~$S$.
 The space of leaves, if smooth, will inherit a Kirillov manifold structure.
+The reduction of the Poisson structure~(\ref{cps}) is obvious.
+To see that we can canonically reduce the homogeneous structure, consider the weight vector f\/ield $\nabla_P$ generating $h$ and the Lie bracket $[\nabla_P,X_f]$, where $f\in I_S$.
+We have

+Here we used the fact that $\zL$ is homogeneous.
+Now, as $\nabla_P$ is tangent to $S$, we have \smash{$\nabla_P(f){-}f\!\in\!
+I_S$}, so that~$\nabla_P$ lies in the normalizer of the Lie algebra of vector f\/ields tangent to leaves of the characteristic distribution, hence~$\nabla_P$ (as well as~$\rmh$) preserves the foliation and thus induces a~homogeneous structure on the manifold of leaves.

-Studying reductions, deformations, etc., of coisotropic subbundles is an interesting but extensive task, which we postpone to a separate paper.
+Studying reductions, deformations, etc., of coisotropic subbundles is an interesting but extensive task, which we postpone for future study.